datatrails/datatrails-python/docs/runner/assets_count.rst

 Count all assets that have the required signature - in this example a count of all doors is output.

-The 'print_response' setting should be specified as True in order to see the results.
+Setting :code:`print_response: true` is necessary to print the full result.

 .. code-block:: yaml